-Although this news can be frightening and challenging to accept, the more information you have and the more knowledge you gather about treatment options, the easier it will be for you to decide what steps to take to provide the best you can for your dog.
+Although this news can be frightening and challenging to accept, the more information you have and the more knowledge you gather about treatment options, the easier it will be for you to decide what steps to take to provide the best care you can for your dog.

 Understanding Canine Cancer

-Understanding a little about the disease, its various forms, and the possible outcomes will at least make things clearer and assist you in making decisions along the way.
+Understanding a little about the disease, its various forms, and the possible outcomes will make things clearer and assist you in making decisions along the way.
 You will understand what changes your dog will go through, what is likely to happen to him, and what treatment and complementary therapies are available for him.

 In simple terms, cancer is the abnormal division of the cells and multiplication.
-Cells in all organs and of the body grow and then divide as part of the normal life cycle.
+Cells in all organs and the body grow and divide as part of the normal life cycle.
 The division of the cell results in two cells, which is why it is known as the “multiplication” of cells.
 When the multiplication of cells is unchecked, they eventually destroy normal tissues and organs.
 Cancer can occur in any part of the body, and at any stage of life.

 The good news is that the growth in “Veterinary Oncology” as a study field and the dedicated work of researchers and veterinary cancer specialists, cancer treatment for dogs, has evolved a very long way in the past thirty years.

 Many types of canine cancer CAN be cured through conventional treatments or knocked into remission for increasingly longer periods.
 Due to veterinary medicine’s synergy and crossover to human medicine and back again, many cancer treatments available for people are also available for dogs, and new cancer treatments are being developed every day.